rsksmart/RSKIPs/IPs/RSKIP326.md

 This event will exist after the batch pegout consensus changes (HOP, RSKIP271).

 ```
-pegout_confirmed(bytes32 indexed btcTxHash, uint pegoutCreationBlockNumber)
+pegout_confirmed(bytes32 indexed btcTxHash, uint256 pegoutCreationRskBlockNumber)
 ```

 - `btcTxHash`: the hash of the Bitcoin transaction without signatures that was just created
-- `pegoutCreationBlockNumber`: the block where the pegout transaction was created, this is just informational value and totally optional
+- `pegoutCreationRskBlockNumber`: the RSK block where the pegout transaction was created, this is just informational value and totally optional

 ### add_signature event logging order

-Emit the `add_signature` event if the transaction was actually signed, not when there's an attempt to sign it.
+Emit the `add_signature` event when the transaction has been actually signed, not when there's an attempt to sign it.

 ## Backwards Compatibility